-In the United Kingdom (UK), the National Crime Agency (NCA) leads the fight to eradicate existing serious and organized crime.
-NCA officers ruthlessly pursue the most serious and dangerous criminals and work at the forefront of law enforcement, creating the best possible intelligence on serious and organized crime threats.
-NCA fights serious and organized crime.
-For example:
+The National Crime Agency (NCA) works to eradicate existing severe and organized crime in the UK.
+NCA officers track down the most brutal and risky criminals and then work at the forefront of law enforcement, creating the best possible intelligence on serious and organized crime threats.
+E.g.:

 Meet Sanction Scanner Today!